stoptracking/playbook/roles/wireguard/README.md

 # Wireguard
 Configures Wireguard on the target machine and provisions arbitrary number of clients.
 This role uses "server" and "client" terminology which is while absent in Wireguard's dictionary (everyone is a "peer"), does make sense in many-to-one type of setup.

-Role was made for and tested only on ipv4 setup. ipv6 is unsupported.
+Role was made for and tested extensively on ipv4 setup. ipv6 is unsupported.

 ## Logic